-share who are students of color and Native American students
+share of undergrads who are students of color and Native American students

 number of students in the majority of classes